Scheduled MonumentsEnglandSection of Roman road by Upper and Lower Noad's Copse

 What is Section of Roman road by Upper and Lower Noad's Copse?

-Section of Roman road by Upper and Lower Noad's Copse is a surviving length of Roman road infrastructure in Hampshire.
+Section of Roman road by Upper and Lower Noad's Copse is a length of Roman road preserved in the Hampshire landscape.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015680.

 Who is responsible for protecting Section of Roman road by Upper and Lower Noad's Copse?